Policy & Reporting Documents

 Coast Guard Energy Commodities

-To effectively manage energy, reliable data must be acquired.
+To manage energy effectively, reliable data must be acquired.
 The Coast Guard approaches all energy management goals and objectives through data-driven strategies that objectively prioritize energy management investments.
-Sound decision-making, based on precise and accurate data, allows the Coast Guard to maximize limited resource allocation, defend warranted Research and Development (R&D) investments, engage leadership, and inform strategic precedence.
+Sound decision-making, based on timely and accurate data, allows the Coast Guard to fully utilize limited resources, defend warranted Research and Development (R&D) investments, and enhance energy management strategies.
+Data-driven decisions inform operational requirements and priorities.

 Office of Energy Management (CG-46)